mattbroussard/expertflyer-util/README.md

 - 0.7: adds GCMap links and ability to save filter configuation on the Flight Timetables page
 - 0.8: adds previous/next calendar navigation buttons to award and availability search result pages
 - 0.9: adds ability to add prefix to alert names and set alerts for flights that operate only on certain weekdays
+- 0.10: adds the ability to add alerts to the queue from the award and availability search result pages; removes iframe